cscetbon/casskop/website/docs/5_operations/1_cluster_operations.md

 - The Status of the `dc1-rack1` is `Initializing=Done`
 - The Status of the Cluster is `Initializing=Done`
-- The phase is `Running` which means that each Rack has the desired amount of Nodes.
+- The phaseV2 is `Running` which means that each Rack has the desired amount of Nodes.

 We asked 2 `nodesPerRacks` and we have one default rack, so we ended with 2 Cassandra nodes in our cluster.